Mokha: History

-Mocha reached its zenith in the 17th century, owing to its trade in coffee.
-The city boasted a stone wall enclosing a citadel, as well as a labyrinth of thatched huts that surrounded the wall from without.
-Of these, some four hundred accommodated Jewish households that engaged in trade.
-Passing through Mocha in 1752 and 1756, Remedius Prutky found that it boasted a "lodging-house of the Prophet Muhammad, which was like a huge tenement block laid out in many hundred separate cells where accommodation was rented to all strangers without discrimination of race or religion."
+Passing through Mokha in 1752 and 1756, Remedius Prutky found that it boasted a "lodging-house of the Prophet Muhammad, which was like a huge tenement block laid out in many hundred separate cells where accommodation was rented to all strangers without discrimination of race or religion."
 He also found a number of European ships in the harbor: three French, four English, two Dutch, and one Portuguese.
 In the 18th century, a plague killed half of the city's population, from which time the city never really recovered.

-English, Dutch, and French companies maintained factories at Mocha, which remained a major emporium and coffee exporting port until the early 19th century.
 In August 1800 Phoenix visited.
 William Moffat, her captain, took the opportunity to prepare a chart of the mouth of the Red Sea.